popbr/data-integration/references/main.md

 pandoc --pdf-engine=xelatex --citeproc -o main.pdf main.md
 -->

-# Workflow:
+# Workflow

 #.
 Find reference / article,
 #.
-Add it to citations.bib, (to obtain citation from webpages, you can use <https://zbib.org/>),
+Add it to citations.bib, (to obtain citation from webpages, you can use <https://zbib.org/>, look for "export" -> "download bibtex", and more generally, refer to <https://tex.stackexchange.com/questions/143/what-are-good-sites-to-find-citations-in-bibtex-format>),
 #.
 Reference it below and add a few notes about that article.

 # Example